graphql/graphql-over-http/README.md

 The server MUST respect the given `Accept` header and attempt to encode the respond in the first supported content type listed.
 According to the [HTTP 1.1 Accept](https://tools.ietf.org/html/rfc7231#section-5.3.2) specification, when a client does not include at least one supported content type in the `Accept` HTTP header, the server MAY choose to respond in one of several ways.
 The server MUST either:

-1. Disregard the `Accept` header and respond with the default content type of `application/graphql`, specifying this in the `Content-type` header; OR
+1. Disregard the `Accept` header and respond with the default content type of `application/graphql+json`, specifying this in the `Content-Type` header; OR
 2. Respond with a `406 Not Acceptable` status code

 Note: For any non-2XX response, the client should not rely on the body to be in GraphQL format since the source of the response